 Insulin Resistance Intervention after Stroke (IRIS) Trial

 IRIS is testing the effectiveness of lowering insulin resistance with pioglitazone, compared with placebo, for prevention of recurrent stroke and myocardial infarction in non-diabetic patients with cerebrovascular disease and insulin resistance.
 The study is currently not enrolling (in follow-up phase).
 Patients have an annual clinic visit in addition to two follow-up phone visits a year.

-ACTION: A Multicenter, Double-Blind, Placebo-Controlled, Randomized, Parallel-Group Study to Evaluate the Safety and Efficacy of Intravenous Natalizumab (BG00002) on Reducing Infarct Volume in Acute Ischemic Stroke
+A multicenter, Double-Blind, Placebo-Controlled, Randomized, Parallel-Group, Dose-Ranging Study to Evaluate the Safety and Efficacy of Intravenous Natalizumab (BG00002) in Acute Ischemic Stroke.